kexiZeroing/kexiZeroing.github.io/src/posts/work-project-notes-chinese.md

 3. A webpack runtime and manifest that conducts the interaction of all modules. 记录了打包后代码模块之间的依赖关系，需要第一个被加载

 #### optimization.splitChunks
+It is necessary to differentiate between **Code Splitting** and **splitChunks**.
+Code splitting is a feature native to Webpack, which uses the `import('package')` statement to move certain modules to a new Chunk.
+SplitChunks is essentially a further splitting of the Chunks produced by code splitting.

+After code splitting, many Chunks will be created, and each Chunk will correspond to one ChunkGroup.
+SplitChunks is essentially splitting Chunk into more Chunks to form a group and to load groups together, for example, under HTTP/2, a Chunk could be split into a group of 20 Chunks for simultaneous loading.

 chunks: 'all' | 'initial' | 'async':
 - `all` means both dynamically imported modules and statically imported modules will be selected for optimization.
 - `initial` means only statically imported modules; `async` means only dynamically imported modules.